Expanding Medical Marijuana

 However, in 2009, the Department of Justice issued a memo to all federal prosecutors recommending they “not focus federal resources in your states on individuals whose actions are in clear and unambiguous compliance with existing state laws providing for the medical use of marijuana.”
 This has been interpreted as an instruction that federal prosecutors not pursue cases against medical marijuana users or providers who are acting in accordance with the laws in their states.

 Medical marijuana law in other states

-Of the 31 states where medicinal marijuana is legal, 16 states allow patients to grow marijuana at home.
-Four other states allow home cultivation under a certain set of conditions, such as distance to nearest dispensary, financial hardship, etc.
+Of the states where medicinal marijuana is legal, only some states allow patients to grow marijuana at home.
+Others allow home cultivation under a certain set of conditions, such as distance to nearest dispensary, financial hardship, etc.

-An additional 17 states have laws that allow the use of Cannabidiol (CBD) extract for medical purposes, but not the cannabis plan itself.
+Some states allow the use of Cannabidiol (CBD) extract for medical purposes, but not the cannabis plan itself.
 CBD is the main non-psychoactive chemical component of marijuana.
 It is considered a controlled substance by the DEA.
 New Hampshire’s law does not address CBD.

 California allows medicinal marijuana for any chronic or persistent medical symptom “that substantially limits the ability of the person to conduct one or more major life activities (as defined by the Americans with Disabilities Act of 1990s),” essentially giving doctors sole discretion.
 Massachusetts has a similar provision in its law.

 New Hampshire law requires medicinal marijuana be purchased at one of the state’s licensed dispensaries.
 Driving distance can be burdensome for some, as can the cost since medicinal marijuana is not covered by insurance.
 This has led some in the Granite State to call for allowing medical marijuana patients to grow the drug at home.